French grammar: Gender

 A very small number of nouns can be used either in masculine or feminine gender with the same meaning (e.g., après-midi 'afternoon').
 Often one gender is preferred over the other.
 Some (very rare) nouns change gender according to the way they are used: the words amour 'love' and délice 'pleasure' are masculine in singular and feminine in plural; the word orgue 'organ' is masculine, but when used emphatically in plural to refer to a church organ it becomes feminine (les grandes orgues); the plural noun gens 'people' changes gender in a very unusual way, being usually masculine but triggering feminine agreement when certain adjectives precede the word.

 Other nouns change meaning depending on which grammatical gender they are used in.
-For example, le critique (masculine) refers to a critic, while la critique (feminine) means criticism.
+For example, le critique (masculine) refers to a critic, while la critique (feminine) means criticism; le livre refers to a book, while la livre means the pound (in the sense of both weight and currency).
 Similarly, le voile means "veil", whereas la voile means "sail".

 The vocabulary of French includes many homophones, i.e., pairs of words with different spellings but the same pronunciation.
 Grammatical gender, however, may serve to distinguish some of these.
 For example, le pot 'the pot' and la peau 'the skin' are both pronounced [po] but disagree in gender.